 Green coffee beans can be more difficult to buy than roasted beans.
 Since they’re mostly sold directly to coffee roasters in wholesale quantities, buying green coffee beans as a homebrewer can be trickier.

 Most grocery stores don’t sell them, though you may be able to find them in health food stores.
 If you have a favorite local coffee shop, try asking if they roast their beans in-house.
 If they do, they may be willing to sell you an unroasted bag of beans.

 The easiest place to buy green coffee beans is online.
-Amazon sells several brands, like our pick, Primos Coffee Co.’s single-origin Nicaraguan green beans.
+Brands like Primos Coffee Co.’s single-origin Nicaraguan green beans are readily available at online retailers.
 You can also order directly from a green coffee bean seller, like the well-known Sweet Maria’s.
+See our full guide to buying green coffee beans here.

 The most common use of green coffee beans is roasting them at home.
 You can learn how to perfectly roast coffee beans at home here.